WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 Trackbacks are a way to notify legacy blog systems that you have linked to them in your post …

-(WP Post – Send Trackbacks Section)
+(Post – Send Trackbacks Section)

 Learn more about WordPress trackbacks and pingbacks here:

-(Post – Custom Fields Settings)
+(WordPress Post – Custom Fields Options)

-(WP Post – Discussion Options)
+(WP Post – Discussion Module)

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-- If you uncheck Allow Comments, then no one will be able to post a comment on that specific post.
+- If you uncheck Allow Comments, then no site visitors can post a comment on that post.

-- If you uncheck Allow trackbacks and pingbacks, then no one can post pingbacks or trackbacks to that post.
+- If you uncheck Allow trackbacks and pingbacks, then no one will be able to post pingbacks or trackbacks for that post.

 - If you are editing a previously published post, the Discussion module will also show any comments that users may have posted.